jimm/audited/README.md

 end
 ```

 The only adapter currently available is `:resque`.
+It uses a queue named
+`:audit`.

 Using this feature will trigger a deprecation warning in some versions of
 Rails related to the use of `after_commit`.
 The warning includes directions